 Unlike most of the other eCommerce platforms on this list, Easy Digital Downloads, is as the name suggests, solely for digital goods.
-It’s a plugin for WordPress, the most popular CMS in the world, so it’s very easy to start selling on an existing site built with that platform.
+It’s a plugin for WordPress, the most popular CMS in the world, so it’s very simple to start selling on an existing site built with that platform.
 It’s lightweight and wouldn’t overpower your site – you should be able to run it even on basic hosting.
 You can use it to sell PDFs, music, eBooks, video, photography, themes, plugins, any zip file really.
-There are excellent customer management and reporting features, it’s easy to track lifetime value for a user and see the trajectory of sales month-to-month.
+There are excellent customer management and reporting features, it’s straightforward to track lifetime value for a user and see the trajectory of sales month-to-month.

-Discount codes are comprehensive also and it’s easy to limit them by product or by usage.
+Discount codes are comprehensive also and it’s intuitive to limit them by product or by usage.
 The extensions library is excellent and although most of the good ones are paid-only it’s a straight-forward way to add more sophisticated features such as software licensing – an essential component if you’re selling themes or plugins.
 Finally, if you’re selling digital goods and use WordPress, Easy Digital Downloads is the one to go for.

 - You’d need to pay for a license for many useful features such as PDF invoices, upsells, and the add to cart popup.

 - Limited customer support in the free version.